fullmetalbrackets/blog/src/pages/blog/how-to-run-filebrowser-in-docker.md

 }
 ```

-Leave `filebrowser.db` empty, it just needs to exist for File Browser to work properly.
+Leave `filebrowser.db` empty, it just needs to exist for FileBrowser to work properly.

 <div id='run'/>

-## Start the File Browser container
+## Start the FileBrowser container

-We will assume you want to use File Browser to manage your home directory `~/` (that's how I use it), and that the directories/files we created above are also in the home directory.
+We will assume you want to use FileBrowser to manage your home directory `~/` (that's how I use it), and that the directories/files we created above are also in the home directory.
 Also, we're mapping the container's internal port 80 to the Linux machine's port 8080.
 Make sure to change the ports and directory paths to whatever you want to use.

 ### Using docker run: